 If I say that Google is very powerful, I don’t think I would have too many people disagreeing with me.
 Of course the internet being what it is, I’m sure I would have some people disagreeing, simply to be contrary.
 But in general terms the statement holds up pretty well.
+If Google says your website should be use HTTPS, you need to use HTTPS.

 One of the things about Google being powerful is that Google says jump and the whole world asks, “How high?”
 Getting your web page to number one on Google can be incredibly lucrative, so if Google says you can get to page one by posting a video of yourself on youtube drinking sump oil, a million SEOs are going to be posting videos.